ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 - Next request hitting the cache triggers an asynchronous lookup to the back end.
-- If cache is still within grace period, first and subsequent requests for the content are served from cache, and do not wait for the asynchronous lookup to finish.
+- If cache is still within grace period, first and subsequent requests for the content are served from cache, and don't wait for the asynchronous lookup to finish.
 - The back-end lookup finishes and refreshes the cache so any subsequent requests get a fresh cache.

 By default, [[= product_name =]] always soft purges content on reverse proxies that support it (Varnish and Fastly),